 Regardless of what doofus game reviewers say, a tutorial should NEVER be designed as if the player cannot think for themselves; otherwise is becomes intrusive and annoying, see Egoraptor’s Mega Man X video for more on this.
 The Tenth Line attempts to bypass this issue by giving the player the choice between three game modes.
 You get to choose between normal mode, which is self explanatory, have light mode, which is a typical easy mode but with core gameplay mechanics surgically removed, and you have story focused mode which literally removes every enemy in the game except for story related boss battles (which are all neutered difficulty wise).

 I can see what they were going for with this system; they decided to create separate modes to accommodate players with different levels of experience.
 The problem is that balancing an RPG to be at just the right level of challenge is hard and will require a lot of testing.
-This means that when you try to increase or lower difficulty in an artificial way such as removing core gameplay elements or using a set formula to alter every enemy’s stats without regard to how much it alters the intended experience.
+This means that when you try to increase or lower difficulty in an artificial way such as removing core gameplay elements or using a set formula to alter every enemy’s stats without regard to how much it alters the intended experience, it creates a vastly inferior end result.
 These types of artificial alterations may work in action games, but turn RPGs are based primarily on planning and strategy over reflexes and memorization.
 As such, any turn based RPG will feel like a completely different game depending on the difficulty setting, and most of the time only one of them is properly balanced; leaving the rest feeling cheap or artificial.

 I talked about this briefly in my review of Yooka-Laylee in how it is difficult to create a game that accommodates multiple different play styles.
 The best approach to design is to bring the player up to the game’s level; not to dumb it down so that even Darksydephil can play it.
 It is clear that the game was designed with its normal mode in mind, so why not simply design the game in a way that teaches the player through its design rather than wasting time on two separate game modes that make for infinitely worse experiences?
 I cannot understand the appeal of the story only mode in the slightest either.
 You would literally have a more satisfying experience if you just watched a let’s play or even just a video playthrough without commentary!
 At least with those, you won’t have to drag three characters across an empty dungeon, and you can skip ahead in the video.